-- 6. Computer Photo Enhancement (Color Only)-a photographic image (picture) taken with a film or digital camera and enhanced with computer software programs (such as Adobe ® Photoshop ®, Adobe® Illustrator®, CorelDRAW ®).
+- 6. Computer Photo Enhancement (Colour Only)-a photographic image (picture) taken with a film or digital camera and enhanced with computer software programs (such as Adobe ® Photoshop ®, Adobe® Illustrator®, CorelDRAW ®).
 Anything may be done to enhance the photographic image as long as it meets A.C.E. guidelines. - 7.
-Character Portrait a formal portrait of a person, portraying their personality or character.
-This is an ESC event only and cannot earn a nomination to ISC. - 8.
 Photo Journalism a photo that would be used in a newspaper etc. It should be of a live event and should tell a story.
 This is an ESC event only and cannot earn a nomination to ISC.

-COLOR AND MONOCHROMATIC RULES
+COLOUR AND MONOCHROMATIC RULES

-- 1. Entries must have been taken after the completion of the previous International Student Convention and must not have been entered in any other contest. - 2.
+- 1. Entries must have been taken after the completion of the previous Student Convention and must not have been entered in any other contest. - 2.
 Entries must be the sole work of the student. - 3.
-Entries should be approximately $8" \times 10"$ (20 x 25cm) mounted with a mat (board) approximately $11" \times 14"$ (27.5 x 35 cm) no frames.
+Entries should be approximately $8" \times 10"$ (20 x 25cm) mounted with a mat approximately $11" \times 14"$ (27.5 x 35 cm) no frames.